Not Very Resilient

 Our confidence in this score:

-The career of financial clerks is labeled as "Changing fast" because many routine tasks, like data entry and basic bookkeeping, are increasingly being handled by AI tools and software.
-This means that while some parts of the job are becoming automated, there's still a need for human workers to manage complex issues, fix errors, and communicate with vendors.
+The career of a financial clerk is labeled as "Not Very Resilient" because many of the routine tasks, like data entry and basic bookkeeping, are increasingly being automated by software and AI tools.
+This means that a lot of the work that clerks used to do can now be done faster and cheaper by machines.

 Read full analysis